I am thrilled to share that I'm taking the leap across the pond to London, England and expanding my photography portfolio in a new environment.

 Having previously lived internationally in Bangkok, Thailand during my semester abroad in 2017, I experienced firsthand how immersing myself in a new culture changed my perspective.
 The prospect of working in an environment that not only offered longevity but also enabled me to support myself while experiencing all that London has to offer was an opportunity I simply couldn't ignore.

 This company fully embraced my photography side gig.
 We specialized in software for creators, and I was a testament to that.
 I could relate and connect with our clients given my own passion for photography, and this synergy allowed my career to flourish.
-Simultaneously, it provided me with the flexibility to pursue the photography projects close to my heart during my free time.
+Simultaneously, it provided me with the flexibility to pursue photography projects close to my heart during my free time.

 I loved photography as a side hustle because it enabled me to focus on the clients and shoots I truly enjoyed and wanted to spend my free time shooting.
-Counting the workingn hours never happened with photography because it never felt like work.
+Counting the working hours never happened with photography because it never felt like work.
 Moreover, I didn’t have to take on photography clients in order to keep the lights on and compromise what I liked to shoot.

 As I honed my ability to strike a meaningful balance between my day job and my photography passion, the allure of London, UK, continued to beckon.
 We initially had plans to explore Australia for several months, but the onset of the pandemic redirected our course.
 London became our guiding light during those challenging lockdown days.